ISI-TechKnAcq/techknacq-core/README.md

 where this graph is a triangle with three vertices
 ###dockeyname
 The index.json file for metadata information of each document
+###Pagerankfile:  A graph.net format representation for citation network, and the pagerank score is associated with each document node.
+An example of pagerank file can be found here:  \Data\ReadingListInputExample

+###Filterfile: It is a comma separate file that contains the document key and a binary value

 ##Output format
-The output is saved in a .txt file with name keyword_readinglist
+The output is saved in a JSON file with name keyword_readinglist

-# New reading list

-##Compile
-  1. The easiest way is to comile with the IDE (either Netbeans or others) and generate a jar file

-  2. Command line compile:

-     mkdir classes

-     javac -cp "lib\\jackson-core-2.5.0.jar;lib\\KStem.jar;lib\\lucene-core-2.3.2.jar" -d classes @name.txt

-##Run
-1. With jar file generated from IDE or ant:

-   Simply type java -jar [jarfilename] [arguments], where arguments are specified in Usage as below

-2. Without jar file:

-  java -classpath ".\classes;lib\\jackson-core-2.5.0.jar;lib\\KStem.jar;lib\\lucene-core-2.3.2.jar" -Xmx1024m readinglist.ReadingList2Json [arguments], where arguments are specified in Usage as below

-##Usage
-Our program accepts the following parameters, that are:

-         //args[0]: keyword (string);

-         //args[1]: doc2topicfilename (string);

-         //args[2]: topickeyname (string);

-         //args[3]: topicgraphfilename (string);

-         //args[4]: dockeyname (string);

-         //args[5]: pagerankfilename (string);

-         //args[6]: number of docs per topic (Integer); optional

-         //args[7]: number of maximum dependence topics (Integer); optional

-         //args[8]: filterfilename (String); optional

-##Input format

-All of the input files have the same format as above.
-For the pagerankfile and filterfile, the format are as follows:

-Pagerankfile: A graph.net format representation for citation network, and the pagerank score is associated with each document node.
-An example of pagerank file can be found here:  \Data\ReadingListInputExample

-Filterfile: It is a comma separate file that contains the document key and a binary value